evgeniyarbatov/osrm-terraform/README.md

 You need to add your own OSM map in `osrm/osm/hanoi.osm.pbf`.

 Note that size of the map will affect the amount of memory required to run OSRM.

-If you know the bounding box of the region you need, use this to create an extract:
+If you know the bounding box of the region you need, use `osmconvert` to create an extract:

 ```
 osmconvert \